Bachelor of Nursing - Children and Young People BNursing

 4. Entry requirements

 SQA Higher: CCC preferably to include English and a science subject.
-Maths, English and a science subject required at Standard Grade 3 if not held at Higher.
+Maths, English and a science subject required at National 5 level Grade C or above if not held at Higher.

 GCE A Level: CC preferably to include English and a science subject.
 Maths, English and a science subject required at GCSE Grade C or above.

 Irish Leaving Certificate Higher: C1C1C1 preferably to include English and a science subject.
 Maths, English and a science subject required at Ordinary Level C1 or above if not held at Higher

 English Language Qualification: All Applicants whose first language is not English are required to have an IELTS (International English Language Testing System) score of 7.0 in all elements or an appropriate equivalent.